LuaLS/lua-language-server/doc/en-us/config.md

     Enable ambiguous operator precedence diagnostics.
 For example, the `num or 0 + 1` expression will be suggested `(num or 0) + 1` instead.
     */
     "ambiguity-1": "Any",
+    /*
+    Enable diagnostics for assignments in which the value's type does not match the type of the assigned variable.
+    */
     "assign-type-mismatch": "Opened",
+    /*
+    Enable diagnostics for calls of asynchronous functions within a synchronous function.
+    */
     "await-in-sync": "None",
+    /*
+    Enable diagnostics for casts of local variables where the target type does not match the defined type.
+    */
     "cast-local-type": "Opened",
+    /*
+    Enable diagnostics for casts where the target type does not match the initial type.
+    */
     "cast-type-mismatch": "Opened",
     "circle-doc-class": "Any",
+    /*
+    Enable diagnostics for attempts to close a variable with a non-object.
+    */
     "close-non-object": "Any",
+    /*
+    Enable diagnostics for code placed after a break statement in a loop.
+    */
     "code-after-break": "Opened",
+    /*
+    Enable diagnostics for incorrectly styled lines.
+    */
     "codestyle-check": "None",
+    /*
+    Enable diagnostics for `for` loops which will never reach their max/limit because the loop is incrementing instead of decrementing.
+    */
     "count-down-loop": "Any",
+    /*
+    Enable diagnostics to highlight deprecated API.
+    */
     "deprecated": "Any",
+    /*
+    Enable diagnostics for files which are required by two different paths.
+    */
     "different-requires": "Any",
+    /*
+    Enable diagnostics for calls of functions annotated with `---@nodiscard` where the return values are ignored.
+    */
     "discard-returns": "Any",
+    /*
+    Enable diagnostics to highlight a field annotation without a defining class annotation.
+    */
     "doc-field-no-class": "Any",
+    /*
+    Enable diagnostics for a duplicated alias annotation name.
+    */
     "duplicate-doc-alias": "Any",
+    /*
+    Enable diagnostics for a duplicated field annotation name.
+    */
     "duplicate-doc-field": "Any",
+    /*
+    Enable diagnostics for a duplicated param annotation name.
+    */
     "duplicate-doc-param": "Any",
     /*
     Enable duplicate table index diagnostics.
     */
     "duplicate-index": "Any",
+    /*
+    Enable diagnostics for setting the same field in a class more than once.
+    */
     "duplicate-set-field": "Any",
     /*
     Enable empty code block diagnostics.